-If you are a victim of, or witness to, a crime we are here to help you.
-Virginia law gives crime victims and witnesses many rights.
-We can help you understand your rights and know where to go for services.
+Our role is to help you understand your rights and know where to go for services.
 We can help you with:

-Explain what to expect in court
+Explaining what to expect in court

-Food and Shelter
+Food and shelter

-Go with you to court hearings
+Accompanying you to court hearings

-Keep you updated about your court case
+Keeping you updated about your case

 Medical bills and other out-of-pocket losses